How Can I Tell if My Homes Air Quality is Bad?

-If you’re uncertain whether your Beckley and Mount Hope home has unhealthy indoor air quality (IAQ), it probably does.
+If you’re uncertain whether your Mount Hope home has unhealthy indoor air quality (IAQ), it likely does.

-We spend much of our time indoors.
-As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences may be 2–5 times more contaminated than outdoors, which can result in long-term health concerns.
+We are indoors a lot.
+As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times more polluted than outdoors, which may create long-term health issues.

-We’ve put together a list of the most common sources of bad IAQ, the problems they create and how you can fix these indoor air pollutants.
-If you’re troubled by the air inside your residence, we suggest consulting with a expert like Appalachian Heating about which options are a good fit for your family.
+We’ve put together a list of the most ordinary sources of inferior IAQ, the problems they create and how you can remedy these indoor air pollutants.
+If you’re concerned about the air inside your residence, we advise chatting with a professional like Appalachian Heating about which options are a good fit for your family.

 Volatile Organic Compounds